cits5501/cits5501.github.io/assets/lectures/lect10--alloy.md

 ### Alloy -- relations

-We can think of predicates as being functions -- an *n*-ary predicate isn't true or false in itself, until we supply it with *n* arguments.
+We can think of predicates as being a bit like functions -- an *n*-ary predicate isn't true or false in itself, until we supply it with *n* arguments.

 -   "Is less than" isn't true or false, but "$2 < 4$" is.